2023 REU Research Projects

 Computer modeling and machine learning for energy materials

 Project Description: This project involves the development and use of machine learning and other computer algorithms to predict materials properties from the atomic structure.
-We will focus on two-dimensional materials like MoS2, phase-change materials for electronics applications, and electrolyte and other battery materials for energy storage applications.
-The student will develop a predictive model by applying machine learning techniques and statistical methods to information on materials structure and properties.
+We will focus on materials with applications in global decarbonization efforts, such as batteries and zero-carbon manufacturing.
+The student will develop a predictive model by applying machine learning techniques and statistical methods to inform connections between materials structure and materials properties.

 Professor Alberto Salleo

 Project Description: This project involves the utilization of Organic Mixed Ionic Electronic Conductors (OMIECs) for electrochemical sensor electrodes, transistors, energy storage devices, and actuators to enable fully integrated and sustainable IoT devices.
 OMIECs are polymeric materials that are redox-active and ionically and electrically conductive, resulting in their usage in a wide variety of electrochemical devices.
 The student will learn how to fabricate the above electrochemical devices and characterize their electronic and electrochemical performance.
 Ultimately, the goal is to demonstrate the unique processability and multifunctional properties of OMIECs to enable the circular economy of electrochemical devices.

 Portable blood-based test for precision treatment of cancer